 What Is Stock Dilution?

-Stocks represent ownership stakes in their respective companies.
-Owning a share of stock is like owning a tiny piece of the operations of a business.
+Stocks are shares of ownership in a company.
+Owning even one share of stock is like owning a tiny piece of the operations of a business.

-When a company’s board of directors first makes the decision to take a company public by offering shares of its stock to trade freely on one or more stock exchanges, a set number of shares will be offered.
+When a company’s board of directors first makes the decision to take a company public, the IPO process allows a set number of shares of that company’s stock to trade on public stock exchanges.
 This initial number of shares is often called the “float.”

 How Does Stock Dilution Work?